jahpe777/crescendo/README.md

 ## Technologies Used

 JavaScript / React / CSS / Node.js / Express / PostreSQL (This repository is for the front end Javascript/React application and associted style sheets.
-Please see my 'crescendo-api' repository for the server files.
+Please see my 'crescendo-api' repository for the server files).

 The Crescendo app uses React and is built with Zeit.
 It uses context to control state.